Amanda Feilding: Beckley Canopy Therapeutics

-News reports in 2018-2019 indicated that the Foundation had been retained by the Canadian cannabis producer Canopy Growth Corporation to conduct research as to the benefits of various strains of its products, particularly in treating pain, anxiety and drug addiction.
+News reports in 2018–2019 indicated that the Foundation had been retained by the Canadian cannabis producer Canopy Growth Corporation to conduct research as to the benefits of various strains of its products, particularly in treating pain, anxiety and drug addiction.
 One goal is to reduce dependence on opioids in treating cancer-related pain.
 The two formed Beckley Canopy Therapeutics in Oxford, to raise funds from investors for cannabinoid research and drug development.

 Canopy Growth has been planning to export its products to the UK.
 The long-term intent of the partnership is to confirm the value of cannabis in specific conditions and to convince insurers to pay for medical cannabis when used accordingly.
 Mark Ware, Canopy's chief medical officer, said in an interview that Feilding's "ability to take a scientific look at what would otherwise be considered as controversial therapeutics makes her a very good partner".

 Feilding's son, Cosmo Feilding Mellen, is the managing director of the partnership.

+Other ventures

+Beckley Retreats

+Beckley Retreats is a network of psychedelic retreat centers co-founded by Amanda Feilding in 2021.
+It provides programs utilizing psilocybin and operates in jurisdictions where psilocybin is legal, including Jamaica and the Netherlands.

+Beckley Psytech

+Beckley Psytech was founded in 2019 based on the research of Feilding.
+The company's aim is to convert her research into commercial drug development.
+Beckley Psytech merged with atai Life Sciences in 2025.
+The company became known as Atai Beckley.
+As of 2025, it is in clinical trials with BPL-003 to be used to treat patients with treatment-resistant depression.

+Beckley Waves

+Beckley Waves is a venture capital studio co-founded by Feilding in 2021.
+It invests and provides mentorship to entrepreneurs who build infrastructure for the sale and legal access to psychedelic medicines and therapies.
+In 2023 it purchased the ketamine therapy provider Nue Life.